Air War School Klotzsche

 The Air War School Klotzsche (Luftkriegsschule Klotzsche) also known as Luftkriegsschule 1 (LKS 1) is a former Luftwaffe school in the Dresden borough of Klotzsche.
 The Air War School Klotzsche was built in 1935, designed by Ernst Sagebiel and architect Walter and John Krüger.
-The school was used during the Third Reich until it was disbanded on 5 March 1945.
+The school was used during the Third Reich.
+Pilot training ended in October 1944, and the school was disbanded on 5 March 1945.